Donor Frequently Asked Questions

 About Frozen Egg Donation

-With a frozen donor egg cycle, donors are treated in advance, then eggs collected and frozen for future use.
-A donor who completes a frozen cycle may do so at her convenience and with a care team of her choosing: all visits are scheduled at the donor’s convenience, and donors are compensated immediately upon completion of the donation cycle.
+With both options donors are screened and monitored and approved to donate to our programs to the same level of quality and standards.
+Profiles will be made available for recipients to view in advance of the retrieval for Fresh cases.
+A donor who completes either a fresh or frozen cycle may do so at her convenience and with a care team of her choosing: all visits are scheduled at the donor’s convenience, and donors are compensated immediately upon completion of the donation cycle.

 Indefinitely as no evidence has been found that quality deteriorates once the eggs are frozen.

 For fresh cases, the process will be the same the only coordination involved will be to provide a sperm sample on the date of the egg retrieval.